wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**

 -   Add a File block and insert a file from your device.
--   While there’s an ongoing upload, save the post as a draft.
+-   While there’s an ongoing upload, close the editor by saving the post as draft.

 **Expected Behavior**